 This evaluation takes into account various factors, including the gravity of the offence, the defendant’s criminal history, the likelihood of fleeing, and the potential risk posed to public safety.

-Through the imposition of these conditions, the court aims to ensure the defendant’s appearance at trial while simultaneously safeguarding public safety.
+By imposing these conditions, the court aims to ensure the defendant’s appearance at trial while simultaneously safeguarding public safety.

 Although bail bonds, as commonly seen in the United States, do not form part of the Canadian legal system, certain provinces within Canada have introduced similar mechanisms.
 For example, Alberta has implemented a system known as “cash bail” or “cash release.”